-- Port of Morgan City has been successful in supporting offshore oil and gas operations and has recently begun handling dry bulk import and exports for an agricultural company that trades dry bulk commodities to the Caribbean and Central America. - It is in the State of Louisiana's interest to see the Atchafalaya Bar Navigation Channel and Atchafalaya Bay Navigation Channel maintained at the mandated depth because: - There is a significant possibility that the port will lose its current customer, which needs 20ft of depth, and this would lead to the state losing employment, income and tax revenues. - Volume of exports and imports via the Port of Morgan City could be increased if the channel is maintained at 20ft. - Louisiana State ports have been losing share of US exports even as they have grown at an average rate of 10% per year. - Smaller vessels serving North-South trade could be attracted from the larger Louisiana ports that also serve vessels on the East-West trade lanes to smaller ports such as the Port of Morgan City. - This memorandum lays out the data and arguments in more detail.
+In addition to supporting offshore O&G operations, Port of Morgan City (PoMC) recently began serving an agricultural company that trades dry bulk with the Caribbean and Central America.

+It is in the State of Louisiana's interest to see the navigation channel maintained at 20 feet because:

+- There is a significant possibility that the port will lose its current customer - Implies that the state would lose employment, income and tax revenues - Exports and imports via the Port of Morgan City could be increased. - Louisiana ports have been losing share of US exports even as they have grown at an average rate of 10% per year

+Smaller vessels serving North-South trade could be shifted from the larger ports that also serve vessels on the East-West trade lanes to smaller ports such as PoMC.